Best Beef Barley Soup Recipe

 Beef Barley Soup Recipe

 There is nothing like being welcomed home by a waft of savory, hearty Crockpot Beef Barley Soup; just lift the lid and dinner is served.
 This Beef and Barley Soup recipe is an explosion melt-in-your-mouth succulent beef, tender veggies and hearty barley enveloped in a warm, fragrant, flavorful broth.
-It’s savory, rich, comforting, and everything a winter soup should be.
-It’s made in the slow cooker for extra ease and perfect melt-in-your mouth beef every time.
+Itโ€™s savory, rich, comforting, and everything a winter soup should be.
+Itโ€™s made in the slow cooker for extra ease and perfect melt-in-your mouth beef every time.

-Why you’ll love this Beef Barley Soup Recipe:
+Why Youโ€™ll Love this Recipe for Beef Barley Soup

 • EASY.
-Slow Cooker Beef Barley Soup combines my favorite ways to make an EASY meal – soup and the slow cooker!
-The most time-consuming part of this soup is chopping the carrots, celery, potatoes, onions and garlic but it’s easy and mindless and can be done ahead of time.
+The most time-consuming part of this soup is chopping the carrots, celery, potatoes, onions, and garlic, but itโ€™s simple and can be done ahead.

 • Makes a large quantity.
-This easy Beef Barley Soup makes a hearty crockpot full so it’s perfect to feed your entire family (hopefully with leftovers), for meal planning or company – all at the fraction of the price of dining out.
+This easy Beef Barley Soup makes a hearty crockpot full so itโ€™s perfect to feed your entire family (hopefully with leftovers), for meal planning or company โ€“ all at the fraction of the price of dining out.

 • Pep Ahead & Make Ahead.
 You can prep the entire Beef and Barley Soup recipe up to the point of cooking and just leave it in the crockpot ceramic insert in your refrigerator then cook when ready OR you it can be made days in advance and reheated because it tastes even better the next day!